russell-archer/StoreHelper/Documentation/guide.md

 - **Display Name**
 The name for the product that users see.

-> Note that none of the data defined in the .storekit file is ever uploaded to App Store Connect.
+> Note that none of the data defined in the local (non-synced) `.storekit` file is ever uploaded to App Store Connect.
 It’s only used when testing in-app purchases locally in Xcode.

 # Enable StoreKit Testing via the Project Scheme
 You need to enable StoreKit testing in Xcode, as it’s disabled by default.